MrRubberDucky/Homelab/1-LAN/Configurations/Quadlet/Snippets/DumbWayToRootless.md

 4. Reboot and run `podman system migrate` afterwards

 Now we have 1M UID:GID combinations our user can use.
 In theory... can be expanded up to 1B - tho make sure other users have enough.
-Don't use `keep-id` on `UserNS=` as even a single container is enough to make you get that dreaded error. `keep-id` is just completely broken crapshoot, like seriously avoid using it ever.
-Same with `auto`, put a size limit on it like so: `UserNS=auto:size=2000`.
+Don't use `keep-id` on `UserNS=` as even a single container is enough to make you get that dreaded error. `keep-id` is just completely broken crapshoot, like seriously avoid using it, ever. `auto` is fine though you should put a size limit on it. `UserNS=auto:size=2000`.

 ## Starting containers rootlessly on an non-shell user